-Area Targets are created by delivering a digital model obtained by using any of the supported 3D depth scanning technologies listed below.
-The digital model is imported into the Area Target Generator which returns a set of dataset files, meshes, and Unity packages.
+Area Targets are created from a digital model obtained with one of the supported 3D scanning technologies listed below.
+The output of the scan process is imported into the Area Target Generator which returns a set of dataset files, meshes, and Unity packages.

 The Vuforia Area Target Creator App

-Matterport™ cameras perform high-quality scans that are easy to import into the Area Target Generator to create Area Targets.
-You only need a Matterport™ account and a Matterport™ Pro2 3D Camera.
+Matterport™ cameras create scans that are easy to import into the Area Target Generator for creating Area Targets.
+You need a Matterport™ Pro or higher account and a Matterport™ Pro2 3D Camera or Leica BLK360.
 Visit the Matterport™ website to purchase or learn more about their capture services.

-See our Scanning Guide Using the Matterport™ Camera to get started with preparations, equipment, and scanning process.
+See our Area Targets from Matterport™ Scans article to get started with preparations, equipment, and scanning process.

 Supported Platforms and Environments

 The Area Target Generator (ATG) creates Area Target databases from the digital 3D models obtained by scanning.
 Additionally, data structures are created as representation of your space for visual authoring, occlusion, and collision simulation.
 The tool is supported on Windows and macOS.
 Consult the table on the Supported Versions for more details.
 You can retrieve the ATG from the Tools download section of the Vuforia Developer Portal.

-ARKit and ARCore supported mobile devices and the HoloLens devices are eligible for Area Targets.
+ARKit and ARCore supported mobile devices and the HoloLens devices are supported by Area Targets.
 See here for a list of supported devices.

-NOTE: Among the available scanning devices, you should expect varying results of the scan.
-An industry grade 3D-depth scanner will outperform smaller handheld scanners in detail, quality, and scannable area size.
-Therefore, we recommend that you consider your use case in detail to choose a scanning technique that best suits your needs before proceeding.
+NOTE: Expect that an industry grade 3D-scanners will outperform smaller handheld scanners in detail, quality, and scannable area size.
+Therefore, we encourage you to consider your use case in detail to choose a scanning technique that best suits your needs before proceeding.